nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Alternate Architectural View By Functionality

-Departing from the 4-component architectural view of the system, the App can also be logically partitioned into 3 distinct subsystems based on functionality.
+Departing from the 4-component architectural view of the system, the App can also be logically partitioned into **3 distinct subsystems** based on **functionality**.
 These subsystems are namely the:

 * Address Book Subsystem